 Join us on the Ignite Retreat to learn how the Ignatian story, at the heart of Loyola’s mission, can connect meaningfully to your life and unique spiritual journey.
 Open to students of all faith traditions and spiritualities, the weekend will offer opportunities for relationship building, tools for reflection and discernment, and an introduction to themes of Ignatian Spirituality: Finding God in all things, silence, discernment, gratitude and persons for & with others.
 Through personal and group reflective experiences, this retreat creates a space for exploring who you are in relationship with self, God and others.

-Students from all class years are invited to attend the Ignite Retreat in either the fall (October) or spring semester (February).
+Students from all class years are invited to attend the Ignite Retreat in the spring semester (February).
 Like most retreats at Loyola, the Ignite Retreat will be held at our beautiful Loyola University Maryland Retreat Center on 20 serene acres in the mountains of Western Maryland.

 Who would be interested?